WatchOutNewsAgency/wona.github.com/_posts/2019-06-27-online-food.md

 ---
 layout: post
-title: "Food,Blackmail and uneasy body cavities : An unexpected movement on the rise in R"
+title: "Food, Blackmail and Uneasy Body Cavities: An unexpected movement on the rise in R"
 tags: [wona, column]
 category: phekingnews
 image: delivery_boi.png
 author:  Mohit Sharma, Murtaza Bookwaala, Divyam Goel
 excerpt: "The first few weeks in R-land often tend to be overwhelming.
 In these days of ecstasy, the “quality” of mess food is quite easy to overlook."
 ---